-Tenant Rent: The amount payable monthly by the family as rent to Columbia Housing.
-Where all utilities (except telephone) and other essential housing services are supplied by Columbia Housing or owner, tenant rent equals total tenant payment.
-Where some or all utilities (except telephone) and other essential housing services are supplied by Columbia Housing and the cost thereof is not included in the amount paid as rent, tenant rent equals total tenant payment less the utility allowance.
+Tenant Rent: The amount payable monthly by the family as rent to the housing authority.
+Where all utilities (except telephone) and other essential housing services are supplied by the housing authority or owner, tenant rent equals total tenant payment.
+Where some or all utilities (except telephone) and other essential housing services are supplied by the housing authority and the cost thereof is not included in the amount paid as rent, tenant rent equals total tenant payment less the utility allowance.
 (24 CFR 5.603(d))

-Third-party (verification): Written or oral confirmation of a family's income, expenses, or household composition provided by a source outside the household.
+Third Party (verification): Written or oral confirmation of a family's income, expenses, or household composition provided by a source outside the household.